TylerYep/torchinfo/README.md

             - OR -
             Shape of input data as a List/Tuple/torch.Size (dtypes must match model input, default is FloatTensors).
 Should NOT include batch size in the tuple.
+            - OR -
+            If input_data is not provided, no forward pass through the network is performed, and the provided model information is limited to layer names.

     batch_dim (int):
             Batch_dimension of input data.
 Default: 0